Driving Test Pass Rates Across UK Cities in 2026

 What is the pass rate for driving tests in Manchester and Glasgow?

-Manchester sits at roughly 45 percent across four metropolitan centres (Cheetham Hill, Failsworth, West Didsbury, Sale) with sharper internal variation than Birmingham, ranging from about 40 to 50 percent.
-Glasgow sits at roughly 46 percent across three metropolitan centres (Anniesland, Mosspark, Shieldhall).
-Glasgow is below the broader Scottish average of 52 percent because inner-city Scottish routes share characteristics with English urban centres.
+Manchester sits at roughly 47.9 percent across four metropolitan centres (Cheetham Hill, Failsworth, West Didsbury, Sale) with sharper internal variation than Birmingham.
+Glasgow sits at roughly 41.3 percent across three metropolitan centres (Anniesland, Mosspark, Shieldhall), the lowest of the five biggest cities.
+Glasgow is below the broader Scottish picture because inner-city Scottish routes share characteristics with English urban centres.
 See the easiest test centre Manchester guide and the why pass rates higher Scotland guide.

 Do UK driving test pass rates differ by region?